BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 }
 ```

 They are!
-So let's try to list what's inside the bucket
+So let's list what's inside the S3 bucket
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws s3 ls s3://level1.flaws2.cloud